-The Applications Engineering group is available to assist you with the technical understanding and design trade-offs associated with these transceivers.
+The Applications Engineering group in the Agilent Optical Communication Division is available to assist you with the technical understanding and design trade-offs associated with these transceivers.
 You can contact them through your Agilent sales representative.

 The following information is provided to answer some of the most common questions about the use of these parts.